-There are many reasons why duplicate files can exist on your computer, like Leo said:
+There are many reasons why duplicate files can exist on your computer:

 - Third-party programs that you’ve installed on your PC can install multiple copies, often identical copies of files on your machine.

-- Window system creates duplicate files to protect you.
+- The Windows system creates duplicate files to protect you.

 - Applications use duplicate files to run well on your computer.

 If you attempt to delete those duplicate files, consequences can occur.
-For example, an application misbehaves, and at worst deleting a critical file out from underneath Windows system can render it unbootable.
+For example, an application misbehaves, and at worst deleting a critical file from underneath the Windows system can render it unbootable.